legislation/data-documentation/index.md

 We acquire new and historical legislation data from multiple sources.
 You can read about the [origins](origins.md) of the data in our dataset, including information about when we update our data.
 You can also read about how to track [updates]() to our data.

+## Understand our data

+Our [data model](/model/introduction.md) overview explains what our data represent and how to interpret them.

 ## Start using our data

 You can read get our data through one of two routes: